Braveheart (song): Music video

 "Braveheart" was accompanied by a music video directed by Emil Nava.
 The clip premiered online on 11 December 2013.
 The music video sees Neon Jungle featured in darkened, red-and-green-hued spaces, performing "defiantly" while being lit up by the illuminous colours.
 It depicts the group as "in touch with their spirit animals".
 Imagery of lions, wolves, owls and doves also appear in the visual for "Braveheart".

 Writing for music website, Idolator, Sam Lansky felt the music video was "the perfect complement" for the song and that it manifested Neon Jungle as the "most intimidatingly fierce girl group around".
 Television channel 4Music echoed Lansky's view, also deeming the visual "fierce" and felt it showcased the group staying true to their name.
 IX Daily's Anthony Deluca commented, "The video, like the track itself, is unapologetic, quick paced, and has the group showing off their unique sense of style."
 96.3 Radio Aire stated that video was "amazing" and beautifully shot with "stunning" imagery.
 The music video was also positively reviewed by Sugarscape.com, and Gay Times journalist Lee Balloway who wrote, "[Neon Jungle] channel some crazy-girl Spice in the coinciding video as they romp their way around a simplistic set with a fistful of amphetamine-charged 'tude".
 MTV Buzzworthy's John Walker opined, "While most of the music video serves as in-motion glamour shots of the girls, the severe neon red and turquoise lights give the clip an edge, keeping the whole affair from being too straightforwardly pretty-pretty."
 The music video for "Braveheart" has attained over 11 million combined YouTube views.

 Live performances

-On 19 April 2014, Neon Jungle performed "Braveheart" at London nightclub G-A-Y. Anthony Gilét of QX opined that the group "looked – and sounded – amazing".
-The group reprised the song at the 2014 Manchester Pride.
+Neon Jungle performed "Braveheart" at the 2014 Manchester Pride.
 Dianne Bourne of the Manchester Evening News opined, "it was full, arms aloft joy when they crowned their short set with 'Braveheart,' which is becoming something of a modern disco-land classic."